Dominic Calvert-Lewin Profile

 He followed that up with a brace in the 5-0 drubbing of San Marino.

-Calvert-Lewin made England's squad for the delayed Euro 2020 tournament.
+Calvert-Lewin made England's squad for the delayed Euro 2020 tournament, although is involvement in it was minimal.

 After Calvert-Lewin scored against Wales, his father, Karlda Lewin, wrote an emotional Facebook post revealing details of his struggles on his way to the top.